KarimChukfeh/Lex-Yacc-calculator/README.md

 ### Semicolon ;
 Return the evaluation of the preceding statement according to the BNF grammar.
-Example 1:

-### Lowe case alphabet characters [a-z] as variables
+### Lower case alphabet characters [a-z] as variables
 Treated as integer variables that have the value of the integer or variable succeeding an equal sign.
-The math tokens above work on these variables.
+The math tokens above work with these variables as expected of a calculator.

 ## 3) Regular Expressions